canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ### Disable

 Let's suppose that you don't want a service anymore, you can also disable any service offering through `pro`.
-For example, let's disable the `cis` service you just enabled by running on the LXD
+For example, let's disable the `cis` service you just enabled by running on the Multipass VM:
-container:

 ```console
 $ sudo pro disable cis